mcummings128/python-practice/create-python-venv/README.md

 # Naming

+The standard name of virtual environments is env or venv.
+It's also common to prefix the name with a `.` (i.e. .env or .venv) as this keeps your virtual enviroment hidden and out of the way

 It may be surprising that virtual environments generally have the same name no matter the project.
 This is because it's way easier to use the command source env/bin/activate or source venv/bin/activate both in manual development and tests and programmatically.
 This also has the benefit of keeping the .gitignore file simple so you're not listing every single virtual environment in it.

 You also don't want to name the virtual environment the same as your project, as this is confusing especially when it comes to directories.